mprestin77/showlimits/README.md

 1.Login to your OCI Cloud consoleLogin to your OCI Cloud console
 2. Create new Dynamic Group : DynShowLimitsGroup
    Obtain Compute OCID and add rule - any {ALL {instance.id = 'ocid1.instance.oc1.xxxxxxxxxx'}}
-3. Create new Policy: ShowUsgaeDynamicGroupPolicy with Statements:
+3. Create new Policy: DynShowLimitsGroup with Statements:
    Allow dynamic group DynShowLimitsGroup to inspect resource-availability in tenancy
 ```